jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 # Tools

-We recommended some useful OpenAPI tools to work with our OpenAPI definition and validation.
+We recommend some useful OpenAPI tools to work with OpenAPI definition and validation.

 ## OpenAPI Editor

-Both of the below Editor are free, please choose any or both of them to use when changing OpenAPI definitions.
+Both of the below editor tools are free, please choose any or both of them to use when adding new OpenAPI or changing existing OpenAPI.

 ### IntelliJ IDEA